docker-library/official-images/README.md

 Constraints: nanoserver
 ```

+See the [instruction format section](#instruction-format) for more information on the format of the library file.

 ### Commitment

 Proposing a new official image should not be undertaken lightly.
 We expect and require a commitment to maintain your image (including and especially timely updates as appropriate, as noted above).